boots-edu/textbook/source/text/11-typescript-advanced/generics.md

 printStringResult("Hello World");
 ```

-While we could write different functions for each type we wish to support, it would be better if we could right a single method for all of them.
+While we could write different functions for each type we wish to support, it would be better if we could write a single method for all of them.
 Let's examine this code further:

 ## Generic Functions